yashi00/PSNR-calculation/README.md

 Adding noise to an image

-Various noise like SALT and PEPPER, GAUSSIAN, POISSON, SPECKLED NOISE.
+Various noise like SALT and PEPPER, GAUSSIAN, POISSON, SPECKLED NOISE was added to the images

 1. Gaussian Filter:

 In image processing, a Gaussian blur (also known as Gaussian smoothing) is the result of blurring an image by a Gaussian function (named after mathematician and scientist Carl Friedrich Gauss).
 It is a widely used effect in graphics software, typically to reduce image noise and reduce detail.